awsdocs/aws-net-developer-guide/doc_source/net-dg-config-ref.rst

 ###########################################

-You can use a .NET project's :file:`App.config` or :file:`Web.config` file to specify AWS settings, such as AWS credentials, logging options, AWS service end points, and AWS regions, as well as some settings for AWS services, such as |DDBlong|, |EC2|, and |S3|.
+You can use a .NET project's :file:`App.config` or :file:`Web.config` file to specify AWS settings, such as AWS credentials, logging options, AWS service endpoints, and AWS regions, as well as some settings for AWS services, such as |DDBlong|, |EC2|, and |S3|.
 The following information describes how to properly format an :file:`App.config` or :file:`Web.config` file to specify these types of settings.